 Seattle Film Institute may award a Seattle Film Institute Grant to students seeking to complete an undergraduate or graduate program.
 Funding is limited and is awarded based on financial need.
 Once all funds have been exhausted, no additional awards will be made during that award period.
-The Seattle Film Institute Grant is available for up to 5 quarters of academic study for undergraduates, up to 4 quarters for Master of Arts and Master of Music students and up to 8 quarters for Master of Fine Arts students.
+The Seattle Film Institute Grant is available for up to 10 quarters of academic study for undergraduates, up to 4 quarters for Master of Arts and Master of Music students and up to 8 quarters for Master of Fine Arts students.
+Institutional grants are credited directly to tuition and are available only if there is an outstanding balance not covered by other forms of financial aid.